Andreas Kalvos: Biography

 At the beginning of 1820 Calvos left Britain.
 In September 1820, while returning to Florence, he stopped a short while in Paris.

 in Florence he became involved in the movement of the Carbonari, and was arrested and expelled on 23 April 1821.
 He retreated to Geneva, finding support in the philhellene circle of the city.
 He worked again as a teacher of foreign languages, while publishing of a manuscript of the Iliad, that however was not successful.
-Carried away in the enthusiasm of the outbreak of the War of Greek Independence he composed several poems in Greek, and in 1824 published Lyra, a collection of ten Greek odes.
+Carried away in the enthusiasm of the outbreak of the Greek War of Independence he composed several poems in Greek, and in 1824 published Lyra, a collection of ten Greek odes.
 Almost immediately the odes were translated into French, and found a favourable reception.

 At the beginning of 1825 Kalvos returned to Paris, where in 1826 he published ten more Greek odes, Lyrica, with the financial aid of philhellenes.

 In the end of July 1826 Calvos decided to travel to Greece himself, and, as he said in the dedication to his 1826 odes, to expose his heart to Musulman fire.
 He landed at Nauplion; but was soon disappointed by the rivalries and hatreds of the Greeks and their indifference to himself and his work.
 In August the same year he withdrew to Cercyra (Corfu).

 There he taught in the Ionian Academy (Ionios Akademia) as a private tutor, until he was appointed to the Academy in 1836.
 He was director of the Corfiot Gymnasium (Kerkyraiko Gymnasio) during 1841, but resigned by the end of the year.
 He also contributed to local newspapers.
 For many years he and the poet Dionysios Solomos were both living on Corfu, but the two do not appear to have known each other.
 This is probably due to his wayward character.
 The fact he was not recognized in his homeland is perhaps also owed to that.
 After 1826, Calvos published no more poetry.

 In the end of 1852 Kalvos left Corfu, and returned to Britain.
 On 5 February 1853 he married Charlotte Augusta Wadams, a woman twenty years younger than he.
 They settled at Louth, Lincolnshire, where they ran a school for girls.

 Kalvos died on 3 November 1869 in Louth.
 His widow died in 1888.
 They were buried in the graveyard of St Margaret's church, Keddington, near Louth.

 In June 1960 the poet George Seferis, who at that time was Greek ambassador to Britain, arranged for Calvos's remains to be transferred to Zacynthos, where they rest in the church of St Nicolas.